Frequently Asked Questions

 (c) as a system that integrates food, water, energy, transport infrastructure and the built environment.

-A circular economy village or regenerative village is a specific type of ecovillage.
+A CEV or regenerative village is a specific type of ecovillage.
 According to the Global Ecovillage Network (GEN) an ecovillage is defined as:

 An ecovillage is an intentional, traditional or urban community that is consciously designed through locally owned participatory processes in all four dimensions of sustainability (social, culture, ecology and economy) to regenerate social and natural environments.